railsbridge/board/README.md

 ### Who is the board?

 The full RailsBridge Board will have representation from a variety of chapters.
-These three people are the current interim board:
+These five people are the current interim board:

 * [Ana Castro](https://twitter.com/anymoto)
 * [Lillie Chilen](http://www.lilliechilen.com)